How to Manage Customer Feedback in 5 Steps

 Positive feedback from happy customers makes great content for your website and social media.

 NPS in itself is a great promotional tool, as many customers (especially in the B2B field) understand what the score means.
+Getting B2B feedback is something many companies struggle with.

 Another way to leverage customer feedback is to make it into testimonials and showcase them on your website.
 That is possible when you use Trustmary’s testimonial tools.